PointCloudLibrary/pcl/doc/tutorials/content/template_alignment.rst

    :language: cpp
    :lines: 122-128

-In the constructor, we initialize the *SampleConsensusInitialAlignment* (SAC-IA) object that we'll be using to perform the alignment, providing values for each of its parameters.
+In the constructor, we initialize the :pcl:`SampleConsensusInitialAlignment <pcl::SampleConsensusInitialAlignment>` (SAC-IA) object that we'll be using to perform the alignment, providing values for each of its parameters.
 (Note: the maximum correspondence distance is actually specified as squared distance; for this example, we've decided to truncate the error with an upper limit of 1 cm, so we pass in 0.01 squared.)

 .. literalinclude:: sources/template_alignment/template_alignment.cpp
    :language: cpp